 You’ll be happy to know that accommodation, in particular, can be rented for a relative steal.
 In fact, most everyday expenses are cheaper in Indianapolis than in other big US cities, while salaries are only fractionally lower than the national average.

-Below, we list some of the costs you will have to consider before negotiating your salary and moving to the Circle City.
+Below, we list some costs you will have to consider before negotiating your salary and moving to the Circle City.

 Cost of accommodation in Indianapolis

 The cost of accommodation in Indianapolis is one of the most attractive aspects of living here.
-The average housing expenses in the city are a whopping 17 percent lower than the national average.
+The average housing expenses in the city are over 20 percent lower than the national average, making housing in Indianapolis highly affordable.

 Most newcomers relocating to Indy from other parts of the country will opt to rent rather than buy, at least at first.
 The downtown area has a booming accommodation market where young professionals and new families rent – furnished or unfurnished – small-to-large luxury apartments, duplexes, condos, and lofts.
 Neighbourhoods surrounding downtown offer a variety of reasonable single-family bungalows and houses, as well as bigger properties and mansions, with a vast price range to suit most preferences.